DRIVER FATIGUE IS LEADING TRUCK AND BUS SAFETY ISSUE

 The Commercial Motor Vehicle Driver Fatigue and Alertness Study

-The importance of driver fatigue led the U.S. Department of Transportation and Transport Canada to commission the largest, most comprehensive over-the-road study of driver fatigue and alertness ever conducted.
+The importance of driver fatigue led the U.S. Department of Transportation and Transport Canada to commission the largest, most comprehensive over-the-road study of commercial driver fatigue and alertness ever conducted.
 Dennis Wylie was the Principal Investigator, and he and his associates designed, executed, and documented a study involving 80 U.S. and Canadian tractor-trailer drivers in an operational setting of real-life, revenue-generating trips totaling more than 200,000 miles and 4,000 hours of driving.
 The scientists monitored the drivers and trucks continuously by electronic instrumentation.
 The study focused on several work-related factors, including:

 - Hours of driving during a work period